AbsCoDes-lib/Tools/README.md

-This is a simple repository to keep track of the tools I use in my developements.
+This repository is used to keep track of differents tools used in Absolute Code Designs developments.